Grieg Group

 Grieg Group is a family-owned business headquartered in Bergen, Norway.

 History

 In 1884, Joachim Grieg established a shipbroking firm in Bergen, where the company continued to develop during the two world wars.
-In 1960 Per Grieg Sr. joined the company and organized it into a specialized business.
+In 1960, Per Grieg Sr. joined the company and organized it into a specialized business.
 Today the group, made up of several companies worldwide, is owned and led by members of the 4th and 5th generation of the Grieg family.

 The Grieg Group operates within seafood, shipping, shipbroking, maritime innovation, logistics, and investments.
-The Grieg Group's mission is to restore the oceans, and all Grieg Group companies are committed to the UN Sustainable Development Goals.
-In 2019, the Grieg Group incorporated the UN's Sustainable Development Goals into its business strategy.

-The Grieg Group has 1710 employees and operates in eight countries, from Norway (headquarters) to the rest of Europe, the US, Canada and Asia.
+The Grieg Group has 1710 employees and operates from Norway (the company's headquarters) to the rest of Europe, the US, Canada and Asia.
 The Grieg family owns the Grieg Group through their holding company, Grieg Maturitas (75%), and Grieg Foundation (nonprofit organization, 25%).

 Companies

 Grieg Maturitas

 The Grieg Group's holding company owns 75% of the Grieg Group.
 Elisabeth Grieg is chair of the board.